Pathogenic bacteria

 Pathogenic bacteria are bacteria that can cause disease.
 This article focuses on the bacteria that are pathogenic to humans.
-Most species of bacteria are harmless and are often beneficial but others can cause infectious diseases.
+Most species of bacteria are harmless and many are beneficial but others can cause infectious diseases.
 The number of these pathogenic species in humans is estimated to be fewer than a hundred.
-By contrast, several thousand species are part of the gut flora present in the digestive tract.
+By contrast, several thousand species are considered part of the gut flora, with a few hundred species present in each individual human's digestive tract.